tair-opensource/RedisShake/README.md

 # Main Functions
 ---
-The type can be one of the following:<br>
+The type can be one of the followings:<br>

 * **decode**: Decode dumped payload to human readable format (hex-encoding).
 * **restore**: Restore RDB file to target redis.